vachanagowda/Task-3-Writing-Basic-SELECT-Queries/README.md

 ##  Files in this Repo
 - `queries.sql` → Contains all the SQL queries for this task
-- `Outcome'    → Contains the results for this task
+- `Outcome`   → Contains the results for this task
 - `README.md` → Explanation of the task, queries, and outcomes

 ---